 Well, here I’am with two daughters and one son…and now people ask me if I’m done having kids because now I have my ‘BOY,’ and now my family is ‘complete.’
 Oh wait…I still get people who ask me if I will try for a fourth, that way our family will be ‘balanced,’ you know because then ‘hopefully’ I will have two girls and two boys?!?!
 Ummmmm….really?

 I have to say that during my pregnancies, especially while pregnant with my second child, I was able to group people into two categories: Group A consisted of people who just thought it would be nice for me to have a boy because I already had a girl; when I told this group of individuals that I didn’t mind if I had another girl, they would simply smile and say “awww, that’s nice.”
 Group B, however, consisted of individuals who REALLY wanted me to have a boy because (according to them) my family truly wouldn’t be complete without one.
 When I told THIS group that I wouldn’t mind having another girl, I usually heard “But still, it would be nice if you had a boy,” in response.

 Shortly after my third child was born, I couldn’t help but evaluate everything.
 Here I was- born, raised, and living in Canada with Pakistani roots; not being able to agree with my family’s perspective on the importance of having a son, yet my fellow Canadian citizens were carrying that same perspective as my family.
 Very few people understood my thoughts, and this shocked me.
-What was wrong with society?
+What is wrong with society?

 Now, I know if I had two boys, I would have had people ‘hoping’ and ‘praying’ for me to have a girl- and this bothers me too, especially when it comes from people within Group B (as mentioned above).